Piti, Guam: History

 Piti was an ancient CHamoru settlement before the arrival of Europeans.
 Its name likely derives from the CHamoru word puti, meaning to hurt or ache.
 However, the village was not strategically important on the island until the Spanish began to improve Apra Harbor in the early 1700s.
 After the 1740s and when the winds were favorable, most ships anchored in Apra Harbor and ferried their cargo to shore in small boats.
 From there, it was pulled in two-wheeled carts from Piti to the government store in Hagåtña.
 The crushed limestone road between Piti and Hagåtña was the only real road on Guam in this period.
 While pre-contact Chamorus had grown rice in natural swamps, the Spanish introduced the first rice paddy fields in Piti in the 1830s.
 Cultivation of rice in Piti continued through World War II.
 While Piti served as the main port entry for Guam, the village of Sumay, located on the southern shore of Apra Harbor, was the favored stop for the whaling ships of the early nineteenth century.

 During the 1898 American Capture of Guam, Piti was the location of the formal Spanish surrender.
 The following year, the Americans established a Navy Yard at Piti, followed by a USDA agricultural experiment station in 1909.
 The Piti Navy Yard was one of the primary targets of Japanese bombing during the 1941 Japanese invasion, driving many residents to flee north on the road to Hagåtña.
 During the Japanese occupation of Guam, CHamorus were forced to expand Piti's rice fields to help feed the occupying troops.
 They were also forced to haul coastal defense guns into the Piti hillside, though they were not operational by the time of the American liberation in 1944.
 The U.S. military substantially reconstructed and altered the shoreline of Apra Harbor as Guam became a major base for the remainder of the Pacific War.
 In 1948, the U.S. government declared an eminent domain taking of parts of Piti, as well as Sumay and Agat, for little or no compensation, moving the local population from the harbor shoreline.

 Notable residents include Benjamin Cruz (born 1951), a lawyer and politician.

 Government and infrastructure

 The U.S. Census Bureau identifies two census-designated places in Piti: Piti, and Nimitz Hill.

-Piti residents are served by the Guam Public School System.
-Jose Rios Middle School is locatedin Piti.
-Secondary students go to Southern High School in Santa Rita.